evilC/UCR/README.md

 UCR supports profiles.
 A number of plugins can be grouped together into a Profile.
 Profiles will be able to be linked to a specific application - when that application gets the focus, the profile becomes active.

+###Command line profile switching
+Profiles can be changed through command line parameters when launching UCR and subsequently to change the profile of the running instance.
+The syntax for profile switching is `UCR.exe UCR.ahk <ParentProfile> <ChildProfile>`.
+There are three different methods for changing profiles using the syntax.
+Passing a valid profile GUID as the <ParentProfile> will find and activate the profile.
+Passing a string, quoted or unquoted, as <ParentProfile> will select the first profile matching <ParentProfile> (all matches are case insensitive).
+Passing both <ParentProfile> and <ChildProfile> will find and select a profile matching the <ChildProfile> name with a parent profile matching the <ParentProfile> name.
+The <ParentProfile> will be selected as fallback if no <ChildProfile> is found.
+Example: `UCR.exe UCR.ahk "MAME" "megaman"`

 ##Plugins
 At the core of the design of UCR is the idea of an AHK script as a "Plugin".
 A plugin is simply a text file containing AHK script (Even though the main UCR "app" may be running as an EXE).